github/docs/contributing/content-style-guide.md

 The name of the account that an individual person signs into varies depending on the context.

-Unless the content is about administering an enterprise product, describe an individual person's account on GitHub as a "personal account".
+Unless the content is about administering an enterprise product, describe an individual person's account on GitHub as a "personal account."

 - GitHub.com (Free or Pro plans)
   - **Use:** Managing scheduled reminders for your personal account